Name: My Business Venture (Also known as MBV sites). The creator is Thomas Stridiron.

 My final thoughts:

 Look my main points about MBV is this are as I said before:

 1) If you have an extra few $1,000 to spend and know how to run a site/do marketing for it, I would say you can try this business out.
-If not, there are less costly ways to build a successful site:
+If not, there are less costly ways to build a successful online business site:

 2) Again, there are simply no guarantees, especially with “turnkey” businesses.
 Every single investment has it’s risk, please do not believe that there’s actual “full proof opportunities” out there, it cannot happen with MBV, even the alternative I provide, nothing, it depends on the business and the work you put in, remember that.

 At least with what I present, you risk basically nothing…but I will tell you, what I propose actually has great educational lessons on building a real business (I’m sure MBV does too, but again, there’s less financial risk with my option, especially if you haven’t the money to invest into something like this).